-Since it is summertime, I thought I would share this great summer project from the latest issue of Pottery Making Illustrated!
+Since it is summertime, I thought I would share this great summer project from the Pottery Making Illustrated archives!
 In this project, Sumi von Dassow demonstrates how to make an olla watering system out of clay.
 What’s an olla watering system, you wonder?
 It is an unglazed porous bottle form that is buried in the garden amongst your plants.
 When it is filled with water, it slowly releases the water into the soil to be drawn up by your plants roots when they need it.
 Read on to find out how to make your very own! – Jennifer Poellot Harnetty, editor.

 As pottery and cooking go hand-in-hand, so too do cooking and gardening.
 Potters know the pleasure of cooking and serving from hand-made dishes designed especially for homemade recipes; and every cook knows the sweetest peas and corn are those that are harvested fresh from the garden moments before they are to be eaten.
 To complete the triangle and bring pottery into the garden, you can make ollas to keep your thirstiest vegetable plants healthy and productive through the hottest summer weather.